What to do if you are experiencing noise nuisance

 If the above options do not work or you don't feel able to talk to your neighbours, the Council may be able to assist you.

 We can only take legal action to stop or prevent noise where it is of a type and level that is considered to be a 'statutory nuisance'.
 Before we can take any action we have to be sure that the noise is one that the Council can investigate.
 This means that we have to prove that the noise is prejudicial to health and/or is causing an unreasonable and persistent disturbance to your lifestyle.

 is the noise 'reasonable'

-- the time of day it occurs
+the time of day it occurs

-- how long it lasts
+how long it lasts

 is it a regular or frequent occurrence